 Favreau, who serves as writer and executive producer, has called in some big guns to direct the mini-series, including Taika Waititi (Thor: Ragnarok), Deborah Chow (Jessica Jones) and Bryce Dallas Howard (daughter of Solo: A Star Wars Story director Ron Howard) in her directorial debut.

 Disney confirmed that the series will launch on the same day as its new streaming service, Disney+, on Tuesday 12th November 2019.
+However, UK fans will have to wait a lot longer to watch the series, with Disney+ released in the UK on 31st March 2019.

 Two episodes will drop in the first week, with episode two following on Friday, 15th November.